Viewing a Request's Details

 To ensure you still receive actionable insights, the system will simulate the Trade by finding the nearest matching timestamp to your original data.
 When this occurs:

-- An orange "!" icon appears in the Warnings column of the Signals datagrid.
+- An orange "!" icon appears in the Warnings column of the Signals data grid.

 - You can click the icon to view the exact millisecond offset (latency) used to fit the Signal to our market data.